 The short answer is we can walk you through our process that will help us determine which test plays to your strengths, rather than your weaknesses.
 The process includes the following steps:

-- You fill out our online form for our summer test prep workshops.
+- You fill out our online form for our summer test prep workshops or contact us for 1:1 prep.

-- After we receive your form, Bonnie, the owner of The Brain Domain, will personally give you a call to discuss your current grade level, previous scores, your goal score, colleges of interest, previous test prep, and learning style.
+- After we receive your form, we will personally give you a call to discuss your current grade level, previous scores, your goal score, colleges of interest, previous test prep, and learning style.

 - We recommend taking the ACT or the SAT up to three times as that usually results in the highest test scores.